-The Company previously adopted the provisions of ASC Subtopic 740-10-25, "Uncertain Tax Positions" (previously reported as FIN No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109").
-Management believes that there were no unrecognized tax benefits, or tax positions that would result in uncertainty regarding the deductions taken, as of November 30, 2009 and November 30, 2008.
+The Company previously adopted the provisions of ASC Subtopic 740-10-25, "Uncertain Tax Positions".
+Management believes that there were no unrecognized tax benefits, or tax positions that would result in uncertainty regarding the deductions taken, as of November 30, 2010 and November 30, 2009.
 ASC Subtopic 740-10-25 prescribes a recognition threshold and a measurement attribute for the financial statement recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-There were no penalties or related interest for the fiscal year to date ended November 30, 2009 or for the fiscal year ended November 30, 2008.
+There were no penalties or related interest for the fiscal years ended November 30, 2010 and ended November 30, 2009.

 The United States Internal Revenue Service completed in 2009 an examination of the Company's U.S. tax return for fiscal 2006.
 As a result of that examination, the Company received a refund of \$94,195 in federal taxes for the 2006 fiscal year.
 The audit adjustments resulted in refunds from amended state tax returns in 2006 of \$28,145, and an additional \$196,335 in refunds from federal and state amended returns for fiscal 2007.
 The refunds resulted in the decreased effective tax rate for fiscal 2009.
-The State of New Jersey, Department of The Treasury, Division of Taxation is currently examining state income and sales tax returns filed for the fiscal years 2004 - 2008.
-As of February 25, 2010, no adjustments have been proposed.
-No other state has notified the Company of its intent to conduct an examination of tax returns filed in their jurisdictions.
-The Company had \$747,668 of officer salaries during fiscal 2009 that were not deductible for tax purposes in calculating the income tax provision.
-As of November 30, 2009, the Company has unrealized losses on its investments of \$314,428, which would have a tax benefit of \$125,457.
-This tax benefit has been reduced by a valuation allowance of \$85,557.
-The valuation allowance is based on an estimate of the losses, which if realized, could not be utilized to offset any corresponding capital gains.
-The tax benefit of the unrealized losses, if realized, net of valuation allowances, is \$39,900 as of November 30, 2009.
+The Company had \$547,566 of officer salaries during fiscal 2010 that were not deductible for tax purposes in calculating the income tax provision.
+As of November 30, 2010, the Company had unrealized losses on its investments of \$60,950, which, if realized, would have a tax benefit of \$24,929.
+The Company had a net operating loss of \$1,369,822 that it has elected to carry forward to the 2011 fiscal year.
+The net operating loss deduction for carry forward purposes would expire at the end of fiscal 2030.

-At November 30, 2009 and 2008, respectively, the Company has temporary differences arising from the following:
+At November 30, 2010 and 2009, respectively, the Company has temporary differences arising from the following: